nbogojevic/kafka-operator/README.md

 ## Authentication

 Kafka operator can use SASL_PLAINTEXT to authenticate itself when connecting to kafka cluster.
 See kafka documentation for details on how to provide credentials.
+When using ACL management, the operator will by default activate authentication.